marczaku/104-csharp-oop/4-abstraction/slides/README.md

 ### Illegal Casting

-By the way, all of these methods of Up-Casting do not allow you to even just try to do impossible Up-Casts.\
+By the way, all of these methods of Up-Casting do not allow you to even try to do impossible Up-Casts.\
 You will not even be able to Compile / Run the following Code on your Machine:

 ```cs